kmoe/twilio-price-calculator/README.md

 # twilio-price-calculator
-*Calculate the price of a phone number, or a voice minute or SMS message between any two numbers..*
+*Calculate the price of a phone number, or a voice minute or SMS message between any two numbers.*

 All prices are in USD ($).